Tlalpujahua: History

 In 1859, the municipality's name was changed to Mineral de Rayón, to honor the López Rayón brothers.
-It would later be changed to the current Tlalpujahua de Rayón.
+It was later changed to the current Tlalpujahua de Rayón.
 In 1861, it was the seat of a district comprising Angangueo, Contepec, and itself.
 In 1862, Conservative forces took control of the town, which was taken back a short time later by Liberal General Rafael Cuéllar.

 In 1874, the state of Michoacán attempted to restart large scale mining.
 However, success came at the very end of the century, when a large vein of gold ore was found on the Cerro de Somero by a worker employed by Frenchman Francois Joseph Fournier.
 The strike was rich and made Tlalpujahua the most important producer of gold between 1908 and 1913.
 This strike consolidated into the Dos Estrellas Mine.
 This and other older mines returned to profitability due to French and English technology, made Tlalpujahua and neighboring El Oro, a magnet for foreign workers, who came from Europe, the U.S. and even Asia.
 It also brought modern infrastructure such as railroad telegraph.
 Tlalpujahua claims to have had electric lights first in the country, even before Mexico City.

 Mining came to an abrupt halt when on 27 May 1937, a major landslide buried about one-third of the town and damaged the Dos Estrellas Mine.
 The material was actually mining debris from deep inside the earth, so when it settled, it formed into a kind of concrete.
 Only the tower of the former chapel is visible today.
 This damaged the mine, but it was the nationalization of the mine by President Cardenas in the 1930s that led to it closing in 1959.
 As Dos Estrellas was the main economic engine of the area, its closing all but killed mining in Tlalpujahua, and people began migrating to other parts of Michoacan.
 The population dropped from 25,000 in the 1930s to only 600 in 1960.

 All mining activity ended in 1959.
 The rise of the Christmas tree ornament industry and tourism has revived the economy somewhat.
 The industry began with Joaquín Muñoz Orta, who left his hometown with his family in the 1950s to Chicago, where he worked at a factory making artificial Christmas trees.
 He returned to Mexico in the early 1960s, but since there was still no work in Tlalpujahua, he went to Mexico City where he set up a small Christmas tree workshop with his family.
 They initially sold the trees in places such as the La Merced Market, but soon after they began to offer blown glass Christmas tree ornaments as well.
 These were more popular than the trees.
 Eventually, they decided to move their workshop home to Tlalpujahua, which has since become Adornos Navideños SA de CV.
 Today, the company has about 1,000 employees, five plants and fifteen workshops.